takaaki5564/sample_udemy/TensorflowAWS.md

-# Training with TensorFlow Object Detection API on AWS
+# Training VOC dataset with TensorFlow Object Detection API on AWS

+## Preparation

 ### Log in to your Deep Learning AMI (Ubuntu), instance type = p2.xlarge